A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry

 The index map can be thought of as a generalization of the Callias index theorem \cite{callias1978axial,bott1978some} which computes the fermion zero modes at the core of a mass defect.
 Our map gives the $G$-anomaly of those zero modes (and thus accounts for interactions).

 If we define $B(\rho)$ as the ball in $V_\rho$ with boundary $S(\rho)$, the index map is the obstruction to extending the $S(\rho)$ family to a $G$-equivariant family on $B(\rho)$.
 In particular, the point $0 \in B(\rho)$ is a $G$-symmetric invertible field theory, and therefore the kernel of ${\rm Ind}_\rho$ is the image of ${\rm Res}_\rho$!
-We will explain this further in the next subsection.
 In terms of bulk-boundary correspondence, the index map is the obstruction to a $G$-equivariant family admitting a $G$-symmetry boundary condition which is \emph{independent} of the parameters.